rrigato/sneakpeek/Readme.md

 - code_pipeline_iam.yml = nested stack for code_pipeline.yml contains iam resources that are used by code_pipeline.yml

+- cognito.yml  = Defines the user pool, identity pool and associated iam roles that users can assume

+- env_config.yml = ssm paramters used to store configuration

+- static_webpage.yml = static s3 bucket for web hosting

 Make sure to run the following command before creating a stack with code_pipeline.yml

 ```